MicrosoftDocs/dynamics-365-customer-engagement/ce/outlook-app/add-a-custom-entity-to-quick-create.md

 5. Select **Done** and then **Save Table**.

 ## Step 2: Create a quick create form

+If the quick create form is already enabled, then you can skip this step.

 1. Sign in to [Power Apps](https://make.powerapps.com).